Polaris-Linux/handbook/README.md

 # Polaris Linux Handbook

 Welcome to the Polaris Linux Handbook.
-This guide will walk you through the basics of installing and getting started with Polaris Linux from scratch.
+This guide will explain what is Polaris and whats its future plans

 ## What is Polaris Linux